sophiehuynh/sophiehuynh.github.io/readme.txt

 (c) Advanced features
-    - Navigation Bar linking to spots on the same page for easier access to topics on my portfolio
+    - Navigation Bar linking to spots on the same page for easier access to topics on my portfolio (About Me, Skills, Contact)

 3. How long, in hours, did it take you to complete this assignment?
-    About 15-18 hours, spread across a few days.
+    About 15-16 hours, spread across a few days.

 4. What online resources did you consult when completing this assignment? (list specific URLs)